NirajSahare/Sales-and-Customer-Dashboard/README.md

 ![KPI](https://github.com/user-attachments/assets/424d846f-2e84-4cc9-a43a-3df5785a2f93)

 ### 2. Yearly sales and profit trends along with product subcategory comparisons.
-With the exception of machines, envelopes, and fasteners, sales for all other product categories have shown an increase.
+**With the exception of machines, envelopes, and fasteners**, sales for all other product categories have shown an increase.
 However, losses have been observed in the sales of products such as tables, machines, and supplies.
 This decline in performance may be attributed to the impact of discounting and promotional offers applied to these product categories.

 ![Trends in sales and profit](https://github.com/user-attachments/assets/ed4f06ae-827c-488c-a2ca-40c809e63845)

 ### 3. Sales and profit trends over time.
-The analysis showcases that while total sales have been consistently increasing, profits have remained within an average range of values.
+The analysis showcases that while total sales have been consistently increasing, **profits have remained within an average range** of values.
 This indicates that despite higher sales volumes, profitability has not experienced a proportional increase, potentially due to factors such as pricing strategies, cost structures, or the impact of discounts and promotions.

 ![Trends over time](https://github.com/user-attachments/assets/e6e60af7-3278-4691-af4d-ab90a65cb958)